kishb123/Mutation-Spectrum-Simulation/README.md

 # Summary of Simulation

-The sequence we evolved was randomly initialized and had length $N = 100$.
+The sequence we evolved was randomly initialized and had length N = 100.
 This simulation assumed a genetically uniform population where selection is stronger than mutation.
-Since our population is assumed to be uniform, the sequence we evolve is a representation of the population, and we use the terms `organism' and `population' interchangeably.
-Our simulation has one degree of epistasis ($K = 1$), where each locus is epistatically coupled to $1/N \times 100 \%$ of the loci (since we allow for the possibility of a locus being its own epistatic partner).
+Since our population is assumed to be uniform, the sequence we evolve is a representation of the population.
+Our simulation has one degree of epistasis (K = 1), where each locus is epistatically coupled to 1/N x 100% of the loci (since we allow for the possibility of a locus being its own epistatic partner).

+We evolve the mutation spectrum using two approaches.
+The bias either evolves as a normal variate, or as a uniform variate.
+In either case, the step is accepted if the sequence is fit, or survives drift by stochastic fluctuations.